JordanL2/ModularCalculator/README.md

 	* Rework how arrays are input to operations:
 		* A way to validate arrays contain a particular type, eg "array[number]" - DONE
 		* Remove array_inputs_raw, instead if a param is type array it's left raw - DONE
-		* Remove array_input_flattened, statistical functions updated to use "array[number]" as their input
-		* elements function is now redundant, as we can just call element with an array in 2nd param
+		* elements function is now redundant, as we can just call element with an array in 2nd param - DONE
+		* Remove array_input_flattened, statistical functions updated to use "array[number]" as their input - DONE
 	* Current limitations:
 		* User defined functions can't override how arrays are passed to them
+		* Arrays are only unit normalised if units_normalise flag set, and there's only one parameter which is an array of numbers
 		* Any variables put into an array are by-value, the ref is never used later to refetch the variable' value
 		* No nested arrays - not sure if this would ever be useful